 slit, so no electrons are wasted, and thus the recording of high energy loss is improved.
 Figure 4863b shows the schematic illustration of a GIF (Gatan Imaging Filter) camera.
 The piezo-controlled energy-selecting slit in the GIF system is also indicated in the figure.

 Figure 4863b.
 Schematic illustration of a GIF (Gatan Imaging Filter) camera.
+Adapted from